Nyuwb/wsl-switch/README.md

 ### From Scoop

-Enable the bucket `xxx`.
+Add the bucket `scoop-srsrns`.
-Then type the following command to install :
+Then install it directly from this bucket :

 ```
-scoop add bucket xxx
+scoop bucket add srsrns https://github.com/mbl-35/scoop-srsrns
 scoop install wsl-switch
 ```